 Whether you pair it with a biryani, roti, paratha, chapathi) or even a simple pulao, this makes your meal special.

-To make egg masala curry, stick on to the ingredients mentioned.
+To make egg masala gravy, stick on to the ingredients mentioned.
 If you do not have kitchen king masala powder, you can replace it with any flavorful garam masala powder.
-I have suggested using cashew or coconut paste, which gives a very good taste and volume to the gravy.

 2. Add onions, sprinkle salt and fry till they turn slightly brown.
 If you can caramelize the onions, it enhances the aroma.

-3. Add ginger garlic paste and fry till the raw smell goes off.
+3. Next add ginger garlic paste and fry till the raw smell goes off.

 4. Add tomatoes and fry till they turn completely mushy.
 Soft and blend well with onions.

-5. Add red chili powder, garam masala or kitchen king masala and turmeric.
+5. Then add red chili powder, garam masala or kitchenking masala and turmeric.

 6. You can leave this if you don’t want to use cashews or coconut.
 I use it sometimes.
 Add ground cashew or coconut paste.
-I used cashew paste, powdered cashews first and then poured little water and allowed to soak for sometime.
-Soaking gives a smooth paste.
+Blend the cashews with little water to a smooth paste.

 7. Fry till the masala dries up and begins to leave oil.
 This takes around 4 minutes.

-10. Add water just enough to make a thick gravy.
+10. Pour water just enough to make a thick gravy.
 I used little more than 3/4 cup.
 Cook till the egg gravy thickens, for about 3 to 4 minutes.